 About Me

-Steve Vinoski is a Member of Technical Staff at Verivue in Westford, MA, USA.
-He is a senior member of the IEEE and a member of the ACM.
-Steve is regarded as an expert in the areas of middleware and distributed computing systems, topics for which he has authored or co-authored approximately 80 articles, papers, and a book.
-For the past 6 years, he’s written the Toward Integration column for IEEE Internet Computing magazine, and he also serves on the magazine’s editorial board.
-In the past, Steve also co-wrote the popular “Object Interconnections” column on distributed object computing for the C/C++ Users Journal (and formerly for SIGS C++ Report) from 1995-2005 with Dr. Douglas C. Schmidt.
-Over the years Steve has given numerous presentations at various conferences, including keynotes, and has chaired several conferences as well.
+Steve is regarded as an expert in the areas of middleware and distributed computing systems, topics for which he has authored or co-authored about 100 articles, papers, and a book.
+He previously wrote The Functional Web column for IEEE Internet Computing (IC) magazine from 2008 through 2012, and prior to that, from 2002-2008, he wrote the Toward Integration column for IC as well.
+He also serves on the magazine’s editorial board.
+In the past, Steve co-wrote the popular “Object Interconnections” column on distributed object computing for the C/C++ Users Journal (and formerly for SIGS C++ Report) from 1995-2005 with Dr. Douglas C. Schmidt.
+Over the years Steve has given hundreds of presentations at various conferences, including keynotes, and has chaired several conferences as well.
 He’s also worked on various middleware standards in the OMG and W3C.
-Perhaps most importantly, though, Steve writes a lot of code in a variety of programming languages on a daily basis.
-You can contact him at vinoski@ieee.org.